-Reports say that calcium deficiency conditions are continuously rising, particularly in women who are on low-calorie diets to get slim, and are therefore confronted with the threat or trouble of osteoporosis.
-Thus, it is extremely important to consume enough calcium, vitamin D, magnesium, and K2 throughout your tender and adolescence years.
+Reports say that calcium deficiency conditions are continuously rising, particularly in women who are on low-calorie diets to get slim and are, therefore, confronted with the threat of osteoporosis.
+Thus, it is extremely important to consume enough calcium, vitamin D, magnesium, and K2 throughout your life.

-Calcium forms 2% of total body weight in a human adult.
-Calcium is found in the human body as deposits in the bones and teeth in high volumes.
-Traces of calcium are also present in the circulatory system, which prevent life threatening hemorrhages.
+Calcium forms 2% of the total body weight in an adult.
+It is found in the bones and teeth in high volumes.
+Traces of the mineral are also present in thesystem, which prevent life-threatening hemorrhages.

 Symptoms of Calcium Deficiency